DSC-Capstone/dsc-capstone.github.io/mentors.md

 Later in the first quarter, students will create and use a Dockerfile for deploying their data science environment on the DSMLP cluster.

+Unless your project has very specialized computing needs, you likely don't need to provide your own computing resources for your students.

 ---

-## Preparing for Quarter 2 (Project Mentoring)

-TBA
+## Industry Partners and Liaisons

+This section is only relevant for industry partners and liaisons.

 ---

-## Running Quarter 2 (Project Mentoring)

-TBA

----

 ## Instructions

-Information on how to complete various tasks is provided below.
+Information on how to perform various tasks is provided below.

-### Viewing Students on the Roster
+### Viewing Students in Your Section

 **Method 1:** Using Class Lists